Table of contents

 Customers almost always choose products on Amazon based on their reviews and ratings.
 If a product has a low rating or a negative review, the customer can simply move on to a better-rated product.

-Similarly, if customers are looking for restaurants, salons, clinics, or practically any other service, there’s a good chance that they’d resort to Yelp or Google Reviews.
+Similarly, if customers are looking for restaurants, salons, clinics, or practically any other service, there’s a good chance that they’d resort to Yelp or Google Reviews, Hence it is necessary to make reviews a part of your restaurant marketing plan.

 Review platforms give customers the power because they are unbiased platforms with actual user reviews.
 While positive reviews can help you gain more visibility, negative reviews can be equally hurtful.

 While most platforms do not allow reviews to be deleted or modified, they give the brand an option to respond to reviews.
 So thanking the customer for a positive review or engaging with a customer in case of a negative review can go a long way in showing that you genuinely care about them.

 2. Collect customer feedback